One chequing account for everything? You never know what you can afford to spend or save. Here's how to build a simple system that makes it clear.

 If the answer is no, it's time to build a system.

-(If you're looking for free or low-fee bank account option, take a look at this list.)
+If you're looking for no-fee or low-fee bank account options, take a look at this list.

 Once your money has a place to go, the decisions get easier.